wy580477/Leech-AIO-APP-EX/docs/README_heroku.md

       Built-in alias：
       dlpr：Use yt-dlp to download videos to videos folder, then send task to Rclone after downloads completed.
       gdlr: Use gallery-dl to download files to gallery_dl_downloads folder, then send task to Rclone after downloads completed.
+   6. If you can't find function settings added in new version in script.conf after upgrading, refer to the latest [script.conf](https://github.com/wy580477/Leech-AIO-APP-EX/blob/main/content/script.conf) file，and add missing setting options by yourself.

 ## [Cloudflare Workers Reverse Proxy to bypass Heroku's 550-hour monthly limit](https://github.com/wy580477/PaaS-Related/blob/main/CF_Workers_Reverse_Proxy.md)